Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 Group Your Keywords in Relevant Themes (Ad Groups)

 A common practice by beginner PPC advertisers is that they only use one campaign and one ad group.
-If you only have one ad group in your campaign, then when someone searches for best dentist near me, they might see your ad that offers orthodontics 50% off.
+If you only have one ad group in your campaign, then when someone searches for the best dentist near me, they might see your ad that offers orthodontics 50% off.

 Why did this happen?
 Because the dentist didn’t have a separate ad group for “Orthodontics” and “Dentist Near Me”.